parulsahu98/Java-Projects/README.md

 # Java-Projects
-Quiz App and Chat Application
+Quiz App and Chat Application By Using Java Technology